Left Arrow Overview

 Record keeping

-Also, maintaining up-to-date records ensures legal and financial compliance and protection in case of a dispute or malpractice claim.
+Maintaining up-to-date medical records also help protect you against legal and financial issues in case of a dispute or malpractice claim.

 Questions to ask on the Botox treatment form

 Before administering Botox, you must know the right questions to ask your clients.
-The answers you’ll gather from those will help you access your client’s medical history and aesthetic goals while minimizing the risks and setting clear expectations.
+The answers you’ll gather from those will help you have a clear understanding of your client’s medical history and aesthetic goals, while minimizing the risks.

 Patient information